Steady Gradient Ricci Solitons with $O(p)\times O(q)$ Symmetry: Preliminaries

 Combining this with the formula for the asymptotic volume ratio and taking $s \upto \infty$ gives

 Finally, setting $r = \frac{9}{4} \cdot \mathcal{R}_g(o)$ in \eqref{eqavr} and using the inclusion \eqref{eq; sub-level set incl}, we have \eqref{eqsnn}. \end{proof}

-The following result of Deruelle \cite{Deruelle15} shows the existence of Ricci expanders resolving metric cones with positive curvature operator.
+The following result of Deruelle \cite{Deruelle15} shows the existence of Ricci expanders resolving non-negatively curved metric cones.
 Moreover, these Ricci expanders are unique within a suitable class of smoothly asymptotically conical Ricci expanders (see \cite[Definition 1.2]{Deruelle15} for a precise definition of an expander being smoothly asymptotic to a metric cone).